Shaping Cold Atom Clouds with a Vortex Beam: Introduction

 The manuscript is structured as follows.
-Section \ref{section:theory} provides a theoretical treatment of a cold atom cloud interacting with an optical vortex beam, including the analytic description of a vortex beam with a polarization singularity (\ref{subsection:vortex_beams}), the general idea for cloud shaping (\ref{subsection:cloud_shaping}) and the theoretical description of the \textit{dynamic}- (\ref{subsection:dynamic_shaping_scheme}) and \textit{dark-state shaping scheme} (\ref{subsection:dark_state_pumping_scheme}).
-The experimental setup and the shaping sequence are described in Section \ref{section:Experiment}, followed by the individual measurements discussed in Section \ref{sec:results}.
-Here, we present a comparison between experiment and theory for both the \textit{dynamic}- (\ref{subsection:dynamic_results}) and the \textit{dark-state scheme} (\ref{subsection:dark_state_results}).
+Section \ref{section:theory} provides a theoretical treatment of a cold atom cloud interacting with a vortex beam, including the analytic description of a vector vortex beam with a polarization singularity (\ref{subsection:vortex_beams}), the general idea for cloud shaping (\ref{subsection:cloud_shaping}) and the theoretical description of the \textit{dynamic}- (\ref{subsection:dynamic_shaping_scheme}) and \textit{dark-state shaping scheme} (\ref{subsection:dark_state_pumping_scheme}).
+The experimental setup and the shaping sequence are described in Section \ref{section:Experiment}, followed by measurements discussed in Section \ref{sec:results}, where we present a comparison between experiment and theory for both the \textit{dynamic}- (\ref{subsection:dynamic_results}) and the \textit{dark-state scheme} (\ref{subsection:dark_state_results}).
+In Section \ref{section:conclusion}, we discuss about the fundamental limitations of our shaping method and compare it with diffraction-limited systems.